 Inter-American Development Bank

-To download the Spanish Guía Operativa de Accesibilidad para Proyectos de Desarrollo Urbano, con Criterios de Diseño Universal* (45 pages, 2005) or its English or Portuguese versions, covering the theory and practice of universal design with a special emphasis on buildings and pedestrian ways.
+Type Guía Operativa de Accesibilidad para Proyectos de Desarrollo Urbano, con Criterios de Diseño Universal* to download its Spanish, English or Portuguese versions, covering the theory and practice of universal design with a special emphasis on buildings and pedestrian ways.

 Make Roads Safe (The Campaign for Global Road Safety) (UK and USA)